nobodyscripts/LeafBlowerScript/Readme.md

 Trade farming for non gems/non suitcase version
 Brew + cards rotation mode
 Halloween + Nature artifact secondary which pauses main functions
+Adjust window resize based on delta from intended size, for non matching window dressing

-F3 - Handle new multipliers, decreasing amounts, priorities.
+F3: Handle new multipliers, decreasing amounts, priorities.
 Will probably need to read save file, get caps, work out how much to open to avoid breaking auto transcend limits, then ocr the buttons and openall the right amount.
-F6 If item is not a valid target, or has buttons which are valid buttons (not used) cancel borbv
+F6: If item is not a valid target cancel borbv
-F6 If white pixels in area next to normal text display, cancel borbv as inventory is blocked
+F6: If white pixels in area next to normal text display, cancel borbv as inventory is blocked
-F6 Handle new detail mode, auto start, auto finish, chance, finish all
+F6: Handle new detail mode, auto start, auto finish, chance, finish all
-F6 As we know the arrows are static, scan, cache, recheck with pixelchecks
+F6: As we know the arrows are static, scan, cache, recheck with pixelchecks
-F7 Autoplay check
+F7: Autoplay check
-F7 Needs to use artifact if need be / get replacement
+F7: Needs to use artifact if need be / get replacement
-F8 Move violin to secondary, spam during non boss timer after farming starts
+F8: Move violin to secondary, spam during non boss timer after farming starts
-F10 Needs to use artifact if need be / get replacement
+F10: Needs to use artifact if need be / get replacement

-Adjust window resize based on delta from intended size, for non matching window dressing

 ## Known issues

+Some keys don't 'untoggle' properly when the scripts exit due to failures.
-F3 If exited early, may toggle notifications to incorrect state If it looks like the buttons are going wild, its because its checking each button with its own modifiers to see if each one is available (intended) Can still get ctrl/alt/shift stuck on (just press them to unstick)
+F3: If exited early, may toggle notifications to incorrect state
+F3: If it looks like the buttons are going wild, its because its checking each button with its own modifiers to see if each one is available (intended)
+F3: Can still get ctrl/alt/shift stuck on (just press them to unstick)
+F3: Ignores new multipliers, you can manually set them before or during.
-F4 If exited early, may toggle notifications/auto refresh/details to incorrect state.
+F4: If exited early, may toggle notifications/auto refresh/details to incorrect state.
-   Can sometimes miss bearo, if you see trade start buttons appearing, retry
+F4: Can sometimes miss bearo, if you see trade start buttons appearing, retry
-   Due to nature event pet slot if nature event artifact runs out bearo may not reapply after use
+F4: Due to nature event pet slot if nature event artifact runs out bearo may not reapply after use
-F6 Incorrect items can be started if manually refreshed while it scans
+F6: Incorrect items can be started if manually refreshed while it scans
+F6: Auto start blocks script from doing its job so make sure its off when using.
-F7 Will intentionally grab gems if no pumpkins are found
+F7: Will intentionally grab gems if no pumpkins are found
-   Will go for pumpkins that are blocked by other items, its going for the highest one
+F7: Will go for pumpkins that are blocked by other items, its going for the highest one
-F9 Albs can register as boss timer (kills due to white on the tools)
+F9: Albs can register as boss timer (kills due to white on the tools)
-   When killed the transparent panel check may reoccur but without a panel loaded, so fails
+F9: When killed the transparent panel check may reoccur but without a panel loaded, so fails
+Home: WW being unpredictable you will occationally go to SS or GF when unable to defeat boss and be sent to Home Garden, script will then exit.
+Use F8/F9.